ecbc0/note-math/readme.md

 If you are familiar with math, you can see [feature](https://ecbc0.github.io/item_en/feature_en.html)

 for note, I feel that git is only suitable for viewing update records.
-Git fork is not very meaningful because it is too troublesome to deal with the large number of conflicts that may frequently occur when merging or rebasing.
+Git fork is not very meaningful because it is too troublesome to deal with the large number of conflicts that may frequently occur when merging or rebasing or cherry-pick.